All Episodes

-Welcome in as we continue, and uh you callers that are online there, we're gonna catch you on here because I know how frustrating it is to sit there and uh and wait to get on and then we uh change topic.
+And you callers that are online that we're going to get you on here because I know how frustrating it is to sit there and wait to get on and then we change topics.

-So if you're on there, if uh Kit H. R. Kit Carson has talked with you, our executive producer, that means you're going to come on and then we'll bring in our next guest.
+So if you're on there, if Kit H.R.
+Kit Carson has talked with you, our executive producer, that means you're going to come on and then we'll bring on our next guest, Mike Mamon, our engineer, Ed Robinson, the new assistant engineer running the controls today.

 I am Paul W. Smith, and I am merely a fellow student, like you, of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

-And we are coming to you, as Johnny mentioned, from the Midwest campus of the Limbaugh Institute in Detroit, Michigan, the Motor City, the birthplace of Motown and the growing life sciences corridor, and we are happy and thrilled to be coming to you on this your favorite radio station, keeping you on top of what's happening every hour of every day, including these three hours of broadcast excellence with America's anchor man, Rush Limbaugh, who will be back where he belongs tomorrow on the program.
+And we are happy and thrilled to be coming to you on this, your favorite radio station, keeping you on top of what's happening every hour of every day, including these three hours of broadcast excellence with America's anchorman, Rush Limbaugh, who will be back where he belongs tomorrow on the program.

-But uh meanwhile, it's uh my pleasure and privilege to be here with you and uh taking your calls at 1800-282-2882, 1-800-282-2882 Rush Limbaugh.com is another way to reach us.
+But meanwhile, it's my pleasure and privilege to be here with you and taking your calls at 1-800-282-2882.

-And uh enjoyed our conversations this past hour.
+And enjoyed our conversations this past hour.

-I want to uh give you a chance to weigh in before we move to the next topic in our lesson planner today, uh, and that is uh Stephen Slavinsky coming up from the Cato Institute.
+I want to give you a chance to weigh in before we move to the next topic in our lesson planner today.

-He's written a book called Buck Wild, How the Republicans broke the bank and became the party of big government.
+He's written a book called Buck Wild: How the Republicans Broke the Bank and Became the Party of Big Government.

-We're gonna talk about it in just a moment, but first let's talk to you.
+And we're going to talk about it in just a moment, but first let's talk to you.

-I loved living in Philadelphia many years ago, over ten years ago.
+I loved living in Philadelphia many years ago, over 10 years ago, but six great years in Philadelphia.

 How are things, Steve?